 In addition to the aforementioned powers, the CCWG-Accountability recommends significantly enhancing ICANN's Independent Review Process to serve as a fully independent judicial/arbitral function for the ICANN community.
 The Independent Review Panel should become a standing panel of independent panelists.
 These panelists would be selected through a community driven process.
 Materially affected parties, including in some cases the community itself, would have standing to initiate a procedure in front of the Panel.
 The decisions of the Panel would not only assess compliance with process and existing policy, but also the merits of the case against the standard of ICANN's Mission, Commitments and Core Values.
 Additionally, the decisions of the Panel would be binding upon the ICANN Board.
 The CCWG-Accountability also recommends improvements in the accessibility of the Independent Review Process, especially with respect to costs.

+As requested by the CWG-Stewardship, the community can use this Independent Review process to challenge a decision by the Board not to implement a recommendation of the IANA Function Review team.

 The CCWG-Accountability proposes a number of key reforms to ICANN's Request for Reconsideration process, whereby any person or entity materially affected by an action (or inaction) of ICANN may request review or reconsideration of that action by the Board.
 These reforms include:

 Expanding the scope of permissible requests to include Board/staff actions or inactions that contradict established policy, ICANN's Mission, Commitments, or Core Values.